mikhailknyazev/automation-samples/README.md

 * Drag&Drop the whole "sample-app" folder from your OS into the newly created repo, e.g.: https://github.com/mikhailknyazev/sample-app-test
   ![github-03.png](images%2Fgithub-03.png)
 * Choose "Commit"
-* Verify you have the App in the directory `sample-app` in the newly created repository:
+* Verify you have the App in the directory `sample-app` in the new repository:
   ![github-04.png](images%2Fgithub-04.png)

 [TOC](#table-of-contents)

 ## 5.2.
 Run the components

-In the following preparation step you will need the following values:
+First, prepare your values as follows:
-* `application_repo`: Your newly created GitHib public repository with the `sample-app` folder.
+* `application_repo`: It is your new GitHub repository you just added the `sample-app` folder into.
 It should look similar to: `https://github.com/mikhailknyazev/sample-app-test`
-* `application_branch`: It should look similar to: `main`
+* `application_branch`: It should likely be `main`

+Run the following using your values:

 `[devops@ansible-engine ~]$` ./[webhook-prepare.sh](sample-infra%2Ffiles-for-upload%2Fwebhook-prepare.sh) <application_repo> <application_branch>

-The expected output should be as follows:
+The expected output:
 ```
 ---
 application_repo: https://github.com/mikhailknyazev/sample-app-test